bbepis/XUnity.AutoTranslator/README.md

 GameLogTextPaths=                ;Indicates specific paths for game objects that the game uses as "log components", where it continuously appends or prepends text to.
 Requires expert knowledge to setup.
 This is a list seperated by ';'.
 RomajiPostProcessing=ReplaceMacronWithCircumflex;RemoveApostrophes;ReplaceHtmlEntities ;Indicates what type of post processing to do on 'translated' romaji texts.
 This can be important in certain games because the font used does not support various diacritics properly.
 This is a list seperated by ';'.
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceHtmlEntities"]
 TranslationPostProcessing=ReplaceMacronWithCircumflex;ReplaceHtmlEntities ;Indicates what type of post processing to do on translated texts (not romaji).
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceWideCharacters", "ReplaceHtmlEntities"]
-RegexPostProcessing=None         ;Indicates what type of post processing to perform on the capture groups of regexes.
+PostProcessing=None         ;Indicates what type of post processing to perform on the capture groups of es.
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceWideCharacters", "ReplaceHtmlEntities"]
-CacheRegexLookups=False          ;Indicates whether or not results of regex lookups should be output to the specified OutputFile
-CacheWhitespaceDifferences=False ;Indicates whether or not whitespace differences should be output to the specified OutputFile
+CacheLookups=False          ;Indicates whether or not results of  lookups should be output to the specified OutputFile CacheWhitespaceDifferences=False ;Indicates whether or not whitespace differences should be output to the specified OutputFile
-CacheRegexPatternResults=False   ;Indicates whether or not the complete result of regex-splitted translations should be output to the specified OutputFile
+CachePatternResults=False   ;Indicates whether or not the complete result of -splitted translations should be output to the specified OutputFile
 GenerateStaticSubstitutionTranslations=False ;Indicates that the plugin should generate translations without variables when using substitutions
 GeneratePartialTranslations=False ;Indicates that the plugin should generate partial translations to support text translations as it is "scrolling in"
 EnableTranslationScoping=False   ;Indicates the plugin should parse 'TARC' directives and scope translations based on these